mimblewimble/grin-rfcs/text/0000-full-wallet-lifecycle.md

 # Drawbacks
 [drawbacks]: #drawbacks

-* Sending sensitive information such as passwords and mnemonics via the OwnerAPI is an obvious security concern.
+* Security-critical information such as passwords and mnemonics are covered via the encryption in the above scheme, but sending slate information via the OwnerAPI has privacy concerns.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives